 Whether you want a pet, or the hugely greater pleasure of keeping and breeding a group of animals in natural conditions you should also be aware that many of these animals are now protected, subject to licensing etc. You can refer to my "Legislation" page for some basic introductory information using the menu above - or follow this link.

 So, if you simply want a pet, obtain only suitable species, remembering that even as a pet they will require a considerable investment in both time and money if you are to keep them well.
 But, better still, look beyond mere pet keeping and think of the pleasure and pride you could gain out of keeping animals with all the benefits and none of the hazards of their natural environment, of watching them behave naturally and of producing their own young.
 I would also urge you to obtain captive bred animals.
 These are likely to be healthier and less stressed and, even more importantly, this reduces the pressures on wild populations.

 You will find little more in these pages about pet-keeping.
 From here on I am concentrating largely on keeping herps in the most natural possible circumstances.
 Follow the menu above or this link to learn more.

-As mentioned in my "About me" page, I have been keeping Lacertids of various sorts with few breaks for over 45 years and I obtained my first exotic over 40 years ago.
+As mentioned in my "About me" page, I have been keeping Lacertids of various sorts with few breaks for well over 50 years and I obtained my first true (i.e. non-European) exotic over 40 years ago.
 My Green Lizard colony, for example, still contains genes of animals I acquired in 1962 although this is the exception.
 They were considerably enhanced during more recent years when a change of circumstances in the early 80s allowed me to put much more time and effort into this wonderful hobby.
 This culminated in 1990 when a new house allowed me to greatly extend my outdoor facilities and my population of European animals in particular responded with increased breeding to fill the space available